captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 We never let them leave de house.
 ---
 ## PAOLA:
 Ha!
-They will hate us.
+Then they hate us.
 ---
 ## DAVIDE:
 No one could hate you, gioia.